endlessm/eos-image-builder/README.md

 At the start of the image stage, the customization hooks under `content` are run.
-These hooks are intended to ensure that all content for the current personality is available on host disk, to be used later.
+These hooks are intended to ensure that all content for the current personality is available on the host disk, to be used later.
 `${EIB_CONTENTDIR}` should be used for storing this, and `${EIB_PERSONALITY}` states which personality is being built.